datastaxdevs/workshop-graphql-netflix/README.md

     <img src="tutorial/images/deploy-4.png" />
     </details>

-## 2. Clone your GitHub repository
+## 2. Access your GitHub repository

   * Click on the `GitHub` in `Deploys from GitHub` to get back to your new repository.
 Scroll to where you were in the README.
     <details>